vnguyenbfb/vnguyenbfb.github.io/_posts/2017-02-01-Countries and Energy Usage Statistics.md

 Name: %GDPchange, dtype: object

 ```
 Compared to 2006, China's GDP has impressively gained 120.37% in 2015.
-Paired with the magnitude of its GDP, China's economy is growing strongest over the years.
+Paired with the magnitude of its GDP, China's economy is growing the strongest over the years.
+India comes second at 87%.
+It is worth noticing that the top 3 fastest gainers are Asian countries, with India in the second place and South Korea in the third place.
 Aside from China, the other countries in top 5 of highest average GDP are not seeing their GDP gaining that much.
-It is worth noticing that the top 3 fastest gainers are Asian countries, with India in the second place and South Korea in the third place. <br>
+The largest economy which is the U.S only gains modestly 11.87%.

 Spain's GDP is almost the same as 10 years ago at 0.35% growth rate and Italy's GDP actually shrinks at -6.94% growth rate.
 Japan is the 3rd biggest GDP but sees a modest growth rate of only 3.15% compared to 10 years ago.

 #### 3.2.
 Energy Supply
 In this part, we will drill into the Energy supply statistics.
-Keep in mind that this data is for the year 2013.
+Keep in mind that this data is for the year 2013. <br>
 Let's take a look at the average energy supply per capita in 2013 for all the countries.

 ```